What is the Oregon Promise?

 How many credits do students need to take to be eligible for Oregon Promise?

 Students must take at least six credits.
-Oregon Promise will be paid based upon a prorated amount.
+Oregon Promise will be divided among three terms (fall, winter, spring) and paid a prorated amount depending on enrollment level.

 - Students attending half-time (6 - 8 credits) will receive 50% for the term

-- Students attending three-quarter time (9 - 11 credits) will receive 75% for the term
+- Student attending three-quarter time (9 - 11 credits) will receive 75% for the term

 - Students attending full time (12 or more credits) will receive 100% for the term